Kulltero/Rust.Community/docs/Bugs-Tips.md

 UIs like the inventory, beltbar & storage containers are anchored to the bottom of the screen, but many other UIs dont follow that convention.

-a great way to discover  wh
+a great way to discover what a UI element is anchored to is to use the windowed mode and stretch it to extreme aspect ratios

 a RectTransform Example that covers the Belt-bar
 ```json